• News

 The Journey

-We know that communities, both Indigenous and non-Indigenous, are at the core of tourism.
-We recognize and respect their authority to decide what role the visitor economy plays in their communities.
+Being respectful of the growth of Indigenous tourism means we honour each Nation’s inherent Rights and Titles and their sovereign approach to tourism.
+We respect their authority to decide what role the visitor economy plays in their communities.
 Each place has unique peoples, cultures, and customs, and communities will determine how and when their stories are shared.

 Our Commitments

-This commitment is to continue to grow Indigenous tourism in BC and ensure Indigenous Peoples are determining and leading the future of tourism for their communities.
+This commitment is to continue to grow Indigenous tourism in BC and ensure First Nations communities and Indigenous Peoples are determining and leading the future of tourism for their communities.
 We believe it is an important foundation to the industry’s ability to succeed and compete in the future.

 Indigenous History, Culture & Experiences